skip to content

 The Pomeroy Academy and the University of Cambridge Institute for Sustainability Leadership, offer a scholarship for prospective students of the Master’s.
 The Pomeroy Academy Scholarship for Sustainability Leadership for the Built Environment (IDBE) serves to support one student per year from the countries in the Asia Pacific Region (East Asia, South Asia, Southeast Asia, Australasia, and Oceania) who can demonstrate their interest in, and commitment to, the design and development of sustainable built environments.

-For more information, including details of the eligibility criteria and application process, click here.
+Fore more information about the eligibility criteria and application process, click hereApply here

 Worshipful Company of Chartered Surveyors Scholarship